freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 ## Future / TODO
 1. Linux VM drive storage should be private link only
-1. Put Linux vm drive in storage resource groups
+1. Linux vm drive should be in storage resource groups
 1. Log Analytics should have private storage scope
 1. Add VNET attached cloud shell using cloud shell ACI subnet.
 No obvious way to do that bound to a VNET with IaC
+1. Cloudshell should use PLE for storage access.
+IMO all storage should be accessed via PLE (JF)
 1. Script the download the VPN package from the p2s blade in the VNG
-1. **Bug** The Azure CLI refuses to pars _subnet name_ `subnetHubDnsAciName`.
-It is hard coded as a default value in the template until it is fixed

 ## Scripts